Best & Worst Subaru Crosstrek Years

 The Worst Years: 2018, 2019

-But that’s not all – electrical system malfunctions and engine stalling joined the party as new areas of concern.
-Subaru found itself issuing recalls, including one for the Engine Control Module (ECM) potentially causing brief circuits, and another for the aluminum Positive Crankcase Ventilation (PCV) valve.
+But that’s not all – electrical system malfunctions and engine stalling joined the party as fresh areas of concern.
+Subaru found itself issuing recalls, including one for the Engine Control Module (ECM) potentially causing short circuits, and another for the aluminum Positive Crankcase Ventilation (PCV) valve.
 The latter could result in components entering the engine, possibly causing a loss of power mid-drive.
 Not exactly what you want when you’re cruising down the interstate!

 Subaru Crosstrek Average Resale Values